keithbuhler/keithbuhler.github.io/about.md

 I had the privilege of studying with [David Bradshaw](https://uky.academia.edu/DBradshaw) for my doctoral work.
 In 2012, I completed an M.A. in Applied Orthodox Theology from the University of Balamand, and my B.A. in Humanities is from Biola University and the Torrey Honors Institute.

-I've self-published a book-length [Platonic dialogue](http://bitly.com/ScriptureOrTradition) about Scripture and Tradition.
+My first book is a [Platonic dialogue](http://bitly.com/ScriptureOrTradition) consisting of of various Christians discussing Scripture and Tradition.

-And my philosophy dissertation is a book-length defense of a contemporary form of Aristotle's virtue ethics that is (arguably!) compatible with some versions of scientific naturalism.
+My philosophy dissertation is a book-length defense of a contemporary form of Aristotle's virtue ethics that is (arguably!) compatible with some versions of scientific naturalism.
 It is titled [Becoming What We Are](/phd).

-My non-fiction writing on topics such as education, culture, and theology have been published in a variety of venues such as Wheatstone Academy's *The Examined Life*, the *Word* magazine, MereOrthodoxy.com.
+Finally, some of my non-fiction writing on topics such as education, culture, and theology have been published in a variety of venues such as Wheatstone Academy's *The Examined Life*, the *Word* magazine, MereOrthodoxy.com.

 This is a dialogue, not a monologue!
 Please check out my YouTube channel for videos, and let me know your thoughts, whether you agree, disagree, or have questions or comments.
 Your comments are read and very much appreciated.

-Finally, intrepid souls can explore the [sandbox](/sandbox/) for a variety of fun projects including art, fiction, and interviews with philosophers.
+*All opinions contained in this site are my own and do not represent the views of any organizations I am affiliated with.*

-(P.S. also, all opinions contained in this site are my own and do not represent the views of any organizations I am affiliated with.)
+P.S.
+Intrepid souls can explore the [sandbox](/sandbox/) for a variety of fun projects including art, fiction, and interviews with philosophers.

 -----